mirilaug/tenure-clock-msph/README.md

 # tenure-clock-msph
-A calculator for people on the tenure track at Columbia Mailman School of Public Health
+Draft version of a calculator for people on the tenure track at Columbia Mailman School of Public Health.
+Please note, currently this is not an officially approved tool for demonstration purposes only.